nsrinak/GMbC-Thai-population/README.md

 https://doi.org/xxxx (to be updated once paper accecpted)

 ## License
-This project is licensed under xxx(the MIT License)xxx.
+This project is licensed under the MIT License.